Alex Karras: College career

-His older brothers, Lou (a future member of the Redskins) and Ted (who later played with the Bears and Lions), had played at Purdue but later Ted transferred to Indiana.
-Because of it, Alex said, "Indiana had the inside track" on recruiting him.
-Shortly after he graduated from high school, three coaches from the Iowa Hawkeyes met Karras at his brother Louie's house with an airplane and flew him to Spencer, Iowa, where he remained incommunicado through the summer.
-Writing in the Detroit Free Press in 1971 (as reprinted in the Iowa City Press-Citizen), Karras said that "nobody knew where I was, not even my mom, although Louie told her not to worry.
+Karras' older brothers Lou and Ted played college football.
+Lou (a future member of the Redskins) at Purdue, and Ted (who later played with the Bears and Lions) also at Purdue before transferring to Indiana.
+Because of Ted's move Alex maintained that "Indiana had the inside track" on recruiting him.
+Shortly after he graduated from high school, three coaches from the Iowa Hawkeyes met Karras at his brother Lou's house with an airplane and flew him to Spencer, Iowa, where he remained incommunicado through the summer.
+Writing in the Detroit Free Press in 1971, Karras said that "nobody knew where I was, not even my mom, although Louie told her not to worry.
 Obviously, Iowa came up with something, I have no intention of stirring up any mess.
 I'll only say that, as Louie explained it, some accommodations were made by the people at Iowa that would make things easier for the family, and so away I went.
 It was the beginning of some awful years."

-Karras struggled in the beginning at Iowa, with classwork, homesickness, and with his coach, Forest Evashevski.
-He was a pledge at Sigma Nu fraternity during his first year in school.
+Initially, Karras struggled at Iowa with classwork, homesickness, and with his coach, Forest Evashevski.
+He was a pledge at Sigma Nu fraternity as a freshman.
 Karras probably would have left Iowa had he not befriended a Greek theater owner, Ernie Pannos, as well as fellow players Cal Jones and Bob Commings.
 Karras's sophomore year with Iowa in 1955 got off to a rocky start when he showed up for practice 40 lb overweight.

-Karras had been (dubiously) advised that year that he would need to gain substantial weight to have a chance at success in pro football, prompting him to report to camp at 260–270 pounds, in contrast to the 225–230 the Iowa coaching staff expected.
+Karras had been (dubiously) advised that year that he would need to gain substantial weight to have a chance at success in pro football, prompting him to report to camp at 260–270 pounds, in contrast to the 225–230 the Iowa coaching staff had expected.